oudeismetis/oudeis/content/projects/thanos.md

 +++
 title = "T.H.A.N.O.S"
+slug = "thanos"
-date = 2018-07-06T22:14:10-04:00
+date = "2018-06-01"
 tags = ['arduino', 'space', 'HAM'] image = "img/projects/aprs_tracker.jpeg"
+active = true
 weight = 1
 +++

-"Terrestrial High Altitude Nautical On-Sight", my first attempt at a near-space high altitude balloon
+Transmitter works.
+Payload is mostly built.
+Will have an accurate weight soon, which will determine the balloon and parachute we purchase.
+Hoping for an August launch window.
 <!--more-->

-#### Status
+#### What is it
-Actively being developed.
+"Terrestrial High Altitude Nautical On-Sight", my first attempt at a near-space high altitude balloon.
 I created a "space program" at work and have several talented engineers working on this as a side project.

 #### Current Capability
 Radio transmitter sending GPS location via the APRS network.